I’m sharing three free printable wall calendars along with everything you need to know to turn them into a reusable dry erase calendar.

 I’m a huge fan of a good reusable wall calendar.
 I’ve made and shared several DIY reusable calendars over the years including this upcycled calendar I used for many years.

-And there’s also a clean, simple black and white version for those who prefer a more modern look.
+And I also created a clean, simple black and white version for those who prefer a more modern look.

 Each of these calendars could be printed out on regular copy paper to use in a planner, but they really shine when you have them printed nice and big and make them into a beautiful reusable wall calendar.

-I framed the dark blue calendar to use in my home office (which is the next room I am planning to work on).
+I framed the dark blue calendar to use in my home office.
 These would also be great printed nice and large for a family command center, a homeschooling space, or a meeting room.
 Basically anywhere you have a lot to keep track of.

 This post contains affiliate links which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more.
 Click here to see my full disclosure policy.